itom-project/itom-project.github.io/_sources/plugins.txt

     This plugin is currently supporting monochrome cameras and has only been tested under Windows.

+* **V4L2 grabbers (Linux only)**

+    This plugin uses the Video4Linux2 (V4L2) for capturing supported camera devices (e.g. ordinary USB or integrated cameras).

+    This driver detects an internal list of connected cameras.
+The parameter *cameraNumber* indicates the device to open, it is linked to the devices (/dev/videoX, where X is the *cameraNumber*).
+    Any detected and supported device can offer multiple framerates and sizes.
+Use the parameter *mediaTypeID* to select the right value.
+Open your device with *mediaTypeID* = -1 to let the plugin print a list of supported formats (the plugin initialization then stops with a desired error).

+    This plugin is released under the LGPL license.

 * **XIMEA grabbers**

     itom plugin for cameras from Ximea (xiQ interface).
 It has only been tested under Windows and supports monochrome cameras.